jpmacdonald/apl/docs/maintainer_guide.md

 ## Validating the Registry

-Always run the linter before pushing changes to ensure no "broken" packages (e.g., version `0.0.0`) enter the index.
+Use the `check` command to lint the registry for integrity.
+This ensures that all package definitions have valid versions and required fields.

 ```bash
 cargo run --release --bin apl-pkg -- check